Badminton: Tanisha Crasto moved to an alien country and took a step closer to the Paris Olympics

 Tanisha Crasto was only 16 when she shifted her base from Dubai to India all alone.
-Now 20, Crasto and her women’s doubles partner Ashwini Ponnappa is on the verge of qualifying for the 2024 Paris Olympics.
+Now 20, Crasto along with her women’s doubles partner Ashwini Ponnappa is on the verge of qualifying for the 2024 Paris Olympics.

 The duo – with a 14-year age-gap between the two players – has lit up the badminton World Tour in the last four months with two titles and two runner-up finishes on the circuit.